 Crop 'Til You Drop Scavenger Hunt

 The first person to find all the items (or the most items) during the crop is the winner!
-When you find an item have the person sign beside the item. (if it says "someone who can show you a page..." you need to actually see the page).
+When you find an item have the person sign beside the item. (if it says "page" or "pages" you need to actually see the page).
 Here are some suggestions.

 52 Chances to Win an Album